plattebasintimelapse/Platte-Basin-Timelapse/README.md

 ### urban development, watershed drain
 The Platte River, as it approaches the confluence with the Missouri River south of Omaha, has been through its complete journey, flowing a total of 20,275 river miles with many different straws and sizes of straws dipped into the current.
 Snowpack, weather and climate, and groundwater have all made contributions; irrigation, recreation, municipal use, and wildlife interest have all made withdrawals.
 The city of Lincoln, and increasingly West Omaha, make their final draws from well fields near Ashland Nebraska, supplying water for the growing cities.
 As times progress, these two cities will be increasingly tied to the river, and, at some point, may be bisected by it.
 It is important we know that the basin’s water unites us all; it is important we know the water’s journey because we owe it that; and it is important we protect it because it provides.

+# Timelapse Cameras
+We have 42 cameras place on the landscape...

+# The Future of PBT
+We hope to...